 A flat fee real estate broker is a company that will sell your home for a fixed dollar amount.
 The average flat fee agent in the U.S. charges between $3,000 (Clever Real Estate) to $5,000 (Houwzer).
 It’s always important to read the agreement terms carefully.
 Some brokerages charge an additional 1% commission, or higher fees, in some areas of the country.
 Input your address on the brokerage websites to find out what you are agreeing to pay.

-Benefits of using a flat fee real estate broker
+Pros of using a flat fee real estate broker

 You can budget for their fee.

-If you’re on a tight budget it’s comforting to know what you’ll pay for the sale.
+If you’re on a tight budget, it’s comforting to know what you’ll pay for the sale.
 You can budget your net proceeds, and thus how much money you might have to put down on the next house.
 Some home sellers prefer reducing the uncertainty in their home sale, and knowing upfront how much the agent will make.

 Focused on your satisfaction, not commissions.